parasaurolophus/home-automation/README.md

 | `settings/lighting`  | A boolean value indicating whether or not lighting automation has been enabled by a user        |
 | `settings/shades`    | A boolean value indicating whether or not window covering automation has been enabled by a user |

-The dashboard includes controls for controlling the values for `msg.payload['settings/lighting']` and `msg.payload['settings/shades']`.
+The dashboard includes controls for selecting the values for `msg.payload['settings/lighting']` and `msg.payload['settings/shades']`.

 ### Theme